-The main part of the program is implemented using two map functions, simulating a double nested loop.
+The main part of the program is implemented using two map functions.
 The top-level map function applies the composite function (updatePos . updateVel) to each body in the list bs.
 The main computation happens in the updateVel function, which has another map function to calculate the accelerations against all the bodies.
 The fold function deducts the accelerations which gives the updated velocity.
 The code below shows the computation for one iteration.